Thomas O'Donnell (Irish nationalist politician): Early life

-He was the second eldest son of four sons and five daughters of Michael O'Donnell and Ellen Rohan, he came from an Irish-speaking family in Liscarney, Ballyduff, on the Dingle Peninsula, but his family were evicted during the Irish Land League's Land War in 1880, and lived in a small cabin for the next seven years.
+He was the second eldest son of four sons and five daughters of Michael O'Donnell and Ellen Rohan, he came from an Irish-speaking family in Liscarney, Dingle, on the Dingle Peninsula, but his family were evicted during the Irish Land League's Land War in 1880, and lived in a small cabin for the next seven years.
 He became a national teacher after qualifying in Marlborough Street Training College, teaching in a boys' school in Killorglin from 1892 until 1900.

 Early in life he allied himself with the Home Rule movement, while concerning himself with the land issue, and in 1898 formalised that commitment by joining with William O'Brien in the United Irish League.
 This organisation pursued the breaking up of large farms, and O'Donnell was to prove himself a tenacious fighter for tenant rights.
 Even at the end of the 20th century, his efforts at a local level are recalled.